ecdg/pycourse/README.md

 # Pycourse
-Containing this repository are Python exercises I have completed from a Python course.
+This repository contains Python exercises I have completed from a Python course.